FreezingMoon/AncientBeast/CONTRIBUTING.md

 ### Unit Tests

 Each unit ability should have an unit test using our framework of choice, Jest, which can be written following the examples from [official documentation](https://jestjs.io/docs/getting-started).
-Our project's installed linter as well as the checks run on GitHub require that the Jest module values be imported explicitly:
+Our project's installed linter and the checks run on GitHub require that the Jest module values be imported explicitly:

 ```
 import { expect, describe, test } from '@jest/globals';